ndwarshuis/org-sql/README.md

 changing one character in a large file will cause that entire file to be inserted.

-## Removing all data
+### Removing all data

 Run `org-sql-user-clear-all`.
 This will clear all data but leave the schema.

+### Resetting

+Run `org-sql-user-reset`.
+This will drop all tables associated with `org-sql`.
+In the case of SQLite, this will also delete the database file.

 ## Public API

-Besides the above interactive functions, `org-sql` exposes the following public functions for interacting with the database.
+`org-sql` exposes the following public functions for interacting with the database beyond the use cases covered by the above interactive functions:

 - Table-level Operations
   - `org-sql-create-tables`